Ireland’s backrow blitz: Joe Schmidt has a wealth of options

 Max Deegan, Caelan Doris, Jordi Murphy and Josh van der Flier are just four of Ireland’s extensive backrow options.
 Photos: Inpho

-Jordi Murphy’s name in the backrow of the Ulster starting team tomorrow marks the beginning of a season long dogfight across the provinces for the attentions of Irish coach Joe Schmidt.
+Jordi Murphy’s name in the backrow of the Ulster starting team tonight marks the beginning of a season long dogfight across the provinces for the attentions of Irish coach Joe Schmidt.

 Josh van der Flier, who has not played since February, this week announced his resumption of full training with Leinster and his re-entry to Ireland’s extravagant backrow pool.